 This day will be focused on the Old City of Jerusalem, offering us what many consider to be the crème de la crème of any travel through the Land of Israel.
 Inspecting its four different quarters, the Jewish, Muslim, Armenian, and Christian ones will help us gain a fuller appreciation of this historic area’s diversity.

 Our first station here will be situated at the heart of the Jewish Quarter – the Western Wall, the most sacred Jewish site in the entire world.
-It is the last remain from the Second Temple Period and a treasure for all mankind.
-Anyone and everyone can benefit from a hands-on experience at this revered site.
+It is the last remaining from the Second Temple Period and a treasure for all mankind.
+Anyone and everyone can benefit from hands-on experience at this revered site.
 Those who wish can inscribe a personal note to be placed in one of the cracks in the wall, recite an emotional prayer or simply admire this magnificent edifice which has been standing firmly here for over two thousand years.

 Passing on to the Muslim Quarter, we will be following the path of the Via Dolorosa.
 On these narrow and ancient streets, we will be walking the same ‘Path of Agony’ that Jesus suffered on as he made his way to the crucifixion.
 We will stop at most of the stations, including the final five within the Church of the Holy Sepulchre.

 Walking along the Christian Quarter alleys, we will turn back to the Jewish part and by simply crossing this area, we’ll be transferred from one historic level to another.
 This can most keenly be experienced at the Cardo with its Roman and Jewish parts.
-It was the Fifth Avenue of of Jerusalem during ancient times and its modern counterpart is a lively and colorful center for shopping today.
+It was the Fifth Avenue of Jerusalem during ancient times and its modern counterpart is a lively and colorful center for shopping today.

-If time will permit it, we will seal your tour in this country by paying a visit to the Israel Museum, one of the ten biggest museums in the world and home to both the Shrine of the Book, where the Dead Sea Scrolls are displayed, and a three-dimensional model of Jerusalem as it was during the time of the Second Temple and Jesus.
+During this 10 days journey of Israel, If time will permit it, we will seal your tour in this country by paying a visit to the Israel Museum, one of the ten biggest museums in the world and home to both the Shrine of the Book, where the Dead Sea Scrolls are displayed, and a three-dimensional model of Jerusalem as it was during the time of the Second Temple and Jesus.